100askTeam/100ask_lvgl_docs/docs/details/widgets/win.rst

    <details>
      <summary>显示原文</summary>

-No special events are sent by the windows, however events can be added manually to the return value of :cpp:func:`lv_win_add_button`.
+No special events are sent by the windows Widgets, however events can be added manually to the return value of :cpp:func:`lv_win_add_button`.

 Learn more about :ref:`events`.